A Literary magazine // revista de literatura

 Clifford Geertz spoke of anthropological writings as being "fictions; fictions, in the sense that they are 'something made', 'something fashioned'—the original meaning of fictiō—not that they are false, unfactual, or merely 'as if' thought experiments."

 From this vein, we are looking for creative nonfiction that uses literary elements to bring stories to life and engage the reader.
 We encourage dispatches that tap into gonzo, unconventional, and decolonial styles and positions—literary techniques that disrupt and challenge Western conceptions about what nonfiction can and should be.
-However, this refusal to engage in stylistic norms for nonfiction should still be literarily generative; they should subscribe to the mantra of what Cary Wolfe refers to as "openness from closure."
+However, this refusal to engage in stylistic norms should still be literarily generative; they should subscribe to the mantra of what Cary Wolfe refers to as "openness from closure."

 Pragmatically, we prefer submissions that do not exceed 15 pages, and manuscripts need to work as stand-alone stories.